 This is a multicenter study.
 Patients will be randomized in a 1:1 ratio to paclitaxel and carboplatin or bleomycin, etoposide, and cisplatin (BeP). a BeP control arm is being used because historical data for progression free survival and other endpoints are limited and not consistent across studies in this patient population.
 The randomization will be stratified by the presence or absence of measurable disease.

-Arm I: Paclitaxel and Carboplatin ?
-Patients will receive the drug paclitaxel intravenously over three hours followed by the drug carboplatin over one hour (for a total infusion time of four hours) every 21 days.
+arm i: Paclitaxel and Carboplatin x Patients will receive the drug paclitaxel intravenously over three hours followed by the drug carboplatin over one hour (for a total infusion time of four hours) every 21 days.
 They will continue to receive this treatment for a total of six cycles as long as their cancer does not get worse and they do not experience unacceptable side effects.

 arm ii: Bleomycin, etoposide, and Cisplatin (BeP) - Patients will receive the drug bleomycin intravenously every 21 days.
 They will also receive the drug etoposide intravenously over 60 minutes followed by the drug cisplatin over 30 minutes (for a total infusion time of about an hour) on the first 5 days of every cycle.
 They will continue this treatment for a total of four cycles as long as their cancer does not get worse and they do not experience unacceptable side effects.

-About 10 people will take part in this study at UT Southwestern and Parkland Health and amp; Hospital System.
-There will be about 128 participants will be enrolled on this study in multiple medical centers throughout the United States.
+about 10 people will take part in this study at uT Southwestern and Parkland Health and Hospital System.
+There will be about 128 participants will be enrolled on this study in multiple medical centers throughout the united States.

 3.11 Patients diagnosed with histologically confirmed ovarian stromal tumor [granulosa cell tumor, granulosa cellxtheca cell tumor, Sertoli-Leydig cell tumor (androblastoma), steroid (lipid) cell tumor, gynandroblastoma, unclassified sex cord-stromal tumor, sex cord tumor with annular tubules].